TV-Rename/Website/_manual/cmd-line/main-options.md

 {:.cli}
 /doall

-Tell TV&nbsp;Rename execute all the actions it can (Need to be specify which scan type is required - from above 3 options).
+Tell TV&nbsp;Rename execute all the actions it can (User needs to specify which scan type is required otherwise there will be no actions to complete - choose from above scan options on the command line).

 {:.cli}
 /quit